How many species of shark have you heard of? 5 or 10 species or maybe more? Be prepared to be blown away by what comes next…

 3. Gordon Rocks – Galapagos Islands, Ecuador

-The Galapagos Islands is one of three destinations that make up the legendary “Shark Triangle.”
+The Galapagos Islands are one of three destinations that make up the legendary Hammerhead Triangle.
 The other two are Cocos Island and Malpelo.
-Much like the other destinations, the Galapagos are home to schools of hammerhead sharks, and one site, in particular, is known as a shark diving mecca.
+Much like the other destinations, the Galapagos are home to schools of hammerhead sharks, and one site, in particular, is known as a shark scuba diving mecca.
 Strong currents at Gordon Rocks, an eroded crater near Santa Cruz Island, attract dozens of hammerheads into a confined area.
 The currents bring plankton, which in turn results in high fish numbers, attracting the hammerheads!
-Divers can safely get fairly close to the sharks, but this dive site should only be attempted by divers with experience in diving in currents.
+You can get fairly close to the sharks, but this dive site is only recommended if you have experience with diving in currents.

 • Dive Type: Drift

-• Recommended Level: Intermediate to Advanced – experience in current advantageous
+• Recommended Level: Intermediate to Advanced – drift diving experience is essential

-• Featured Sharks: Scalloped, Great and Smooth Hammerheads
+• Featured Sharks: Scalloped, great, and smooth hammerhead

 • When to Go: June to November